KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 .. rst-class:: clear-both

+.. _view-guides:

 Guides
 ------

-Switches the Guides widget on or off.
+Switches the Guides :term:`widget` on or off.

 Guides and Markers are a powerful tool to speed up your workflow.
 More details about them in the :ref:`guides` section of the documentation.

+.. _view-histogram:

 Histogram
 ---------

-Switches the Histogram widget on or off.
+Switches the Histogram :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_histogram.webp
    :align: left